dabeng/js-basics/README.md

   );
 };
 ```
+### Higher Order Components
+A higher order component (HOC) is a function that takes a component as an argument and returns a new component that wraps the original one.
+HOCs allow you to provide additional functionality to a component as well as re-use it across multiple components.
+### Why not Use Index as Keys while Rendering Lists
+Elements often get added or deleted in an array.
+The order of elements could get changed too.
+In these cases, value of key prop changes and may lead to unpredictable behavior.
 # Redux
 ### Why zustand over redux?
 - It's a more light-weight solution.
 In javascript world, less code is th truth.